huntergrean/practice_notes/attorney_prd.md

 ### 4. Registered attorney homepage

 The registered attorney homepage is the primary homepage for the attorney app.

 **Screen 1:**
+This screen has 5 buttons that contain the main categories for attorney-side app and an additional page for app settings.

-* New questions
+* Questions
 * Clients
 * Profile
 * Community
+* Settings

 ### 5. New questions

-Bruce selects *New Questions*
+Bruce selects *Questions*

 **Screen 1:** On the top or bottom there is a Nav bar that displays: New Questions >> All practice areas >> Display *Answered* and *unanswered*

 *All practice areas* and *Answered* and *unanswered* are links to be able to filter the questions viewed

-On the page itself will be a preview of the question.
-A preview of the answer and the answer's rating.
+On the page itself will be a preview of the question, a preview of the answer and the answer's rating.
 Scrolling down will reveal more questions.
 Bruce clicks on an answered question.

-**Screen 2:** Answered question  [left off here]
+**Screen 2:** Answered question

+The top of this screen will contain a link to go back to the main questions page.
+Below is the question in its entirety in bolded text and the date it was asked.
+The bottom will contain the answering attorney's photograph (if uploaded), their name, their answer, the date of their answer, the answer's current score and a button to "like" the answer if Bruce has not previously liked the answer.
+Below the answer is a comment button that allows Bruce to comment on the given answer.
+Bruce likes the answer, and the number of likes goes up.
+He then clicks the link to go back to the main questions page and clicks on an unanswered question.

+**Screen 3:** Unanswered question

+The top of this screen will contain a link to go back to the main questions page.
+Below is the question in its entirety in bolded text and the date it was asked.
+Below that will contain a prompt: *Be the first to answer* and a text box with a **post** button

+Bruce writes a response to the unanswered question and clicks post.
+He is returned to the main questions page.

 ### 5. Client consultation